-- A significant transaction happened in N-1 - A prospectus is issued in N, during second half-year. - The prospectus contains half-yearly financial statements (as of 30/06/N)
+- A significant transaction happened in N-1; - A prospectus is issued in N, during second half year; and - $\sim$ The prospectus contains half-yearly financial information (as of 30/06/N).

-As in case 1, the transaction is already reflected in the balance sheet both of the annual information (as of 31/12/N-1) and of the half-yearly information (as of 30/06/N).
-Therefore, no pro forma information is required on the balance sheet.
+As in Case 1, the transaction is already reflected in the balance sheet of both the annual financial information (as of 31/12/N-1) and the half-yearly financial information (as of 30/06/N).
+Therefore, no pro forma balance sheet is required.